Signs and symptoms of lung cancer

 - Bone pain (like pain in the back or hips)

-- Nervous system changes (such as headache, weakness or numbness of an arm or leg, dizziness, balance problems, or seizures)
+- Nervous system changes (such as headache, weakness or numbness of an arm or leg, dizziness, balance problems, or seizures), from cancer spread to the brain or spinal cord

-- Lumps near the surface of the body, due to cancer spreading to the skin or to lymph nodes (collections of immune system cells) in the neck or above the collarbone
+- Lumps near the surface of the body, due to cancer spreading to the skin or to lymph nodes (collections of immune system cells), such as those in the neck or above the collarbone

-Some lung cancers can cause a group of very specific symptoms.
-These are often described as syndromes.
+Some lung cancers can cause syndromes, which are groups of very specific symptoms.

-Cancers of the top part of the lungs (sometimes called Pancoast tumors) may damage a nerve that passes from the upper chest into your neck.
-This can cause severe shoulder pain.
-Sometimes these tumors also cause a group of symptoms called Horner syndrome:
+Cancers of the top part of the lungs (sometimes called Pancoast tumors) sometimes can affect certain nerves to the eye and part of the face, causing a group of symptoms called Horner syndrome:

 - Drooping or weakness of one eyelid